JustasDaugi/typing-speed-test/README.md

 ## Usage
 1. Right click on index.html, select 'Open with Live Server'.
-2. Alternatively, you can run the via command node src/main/server.js.
+2. Alternatively, you can run the app via command node src/main/server.js.
 Make sure to install the required packages with command npm install.

 ## Instructions
 2. Click on the text area to start typing.